 If the scam looks as if it’s coming from one of your partners or a major institution, report it to them.
 Most have sections on their website with advice about what to do.

 If you do need to share sensitive information, make sure it’s protected at every point of its journey.
 Spreadsheets are notoriously easy to hack, even when password-protected, so don’t email spreadsheets (or any other documents) containing sensitive information.
 Use an end-to-end encryption service, and don’t store HR data on unencrypted laptops or other devices that could get lost or stolen.

 5. Use secure HR systems

-Sharing data via a secure HR system like Cezanne HR, avoids the need to send sensitive information by email.
+Sharing data via secure HR systems like Cezanne HR, avoids the need to send sensitive information by email.
 Cezanne HR’s role-based security allows you to decide who can view and/or edit different types of information (such as contact information, bank details or salaries ), and data in transit is protected by encryption and other security measures.